 Beach bar - credits: DisobeyArt/Shutterstock.com

 Greece’s nightlife is famous and its epicenter during summertime is the Greek islands.
-Zakynthos is the preferable destination in the Ionian Sea if you want to experience memorable nights.
-In this beautiful isle, you can find everything you need to have a great time, from jazz and blues bars to packed, loud clubs.
+Zakynthos is the preferred destination in the Ionian Sea if you want to experience memorable party nights.
+In this beautiful isle, you can find everything you need to have a great time and dance yourself into the next morning, from jazz and blues bars to packed, loud clubs that play mainstream hits.

-Cyclades, which is a group of islands in the middle of the Aegean Sea, is full of tiny places like Naxos, Koufonisia, Ios, Sifnos, Amorgos and Paros.
-Although these islands are small, they are quite developed, as they host thousands of young tourists every summer.
-Bars, clubs, cafes, and gorgeous beaches offer a lot of choices for a fun night out.
+The Cyclades, which is a group of islands in the middle of the Aegean Sea, is full of beautiful destinations like Naxos, Koufonisia, Ios, Sifnos, Amorgos, and Paros.
+Despite those islands varying in size, they are all quite developed, as they host thousands of tourists -most of them young- every summer.
+The unlimited amount of bars, clubs, cafes, and gorgeous beaches offer a lot of choice for an unforgettable, fun night out.

-Last but not least, we can’t make a list of cosmopolitan islands without mentioning Mykonos.
-A part of the Cyclades, Mykonos might be the most famous Greek island, as every summer it is the destination for innumerable millennials that want to have a great time.
+Last but not least, we can’t make a list of cosmopolitan islands ideal for Millenials without mentioning the famous island of Mykonos.
+A part of the Cyclades, Mykonos is arguably among the most famous Greek islands, gathering n ever-expanding crowd of millennials seeking to live like tomorrow doesn't every summer.
 Mykonos has an abundance of loud beach bars, clubs and live stages that host incredible parties with artists from all over the world.
-Dancing, partying and drinking never looked better.
+Dancing, partying and drinking never seemed more inviting!

 Ikaria island - credits: NDT/Shutterstock.com

-The Dodecanese is another group of islands in the Aegean Sea, where you can relax in tiny places like Symi, a mountainous, gorgeous island.
-Astipalaia is a small island between the Cyclades and the Dodecanese and is home to 300 people.
-It is the closest you’ll get to living on your own island.
-The Cyclades are cosmopolitan, but they also include quiet and peaceful island destinations like Kythnos, Anafi, and Donousa.
-These are all worth visiting as they are simple and astonishingly beautiful.
+The Dodecanese is another group of islands in the Aegean Sea, where you can get a taste of the island life in places such as Symi, a mountainous, gorgeous island.
+What's more, Astipalaia is a small island between the Cyclades and the Dodecanese and is home to 300 people; when visiting it, you feel like it is your own private island paradise!
+Despite the majority of islands of the Cyclades being cosmopolitan, some of them -which are less-known- are rather quiet and peaceful.
+Those are Kythnos, Anafi, and Donousa and they are all worth visiting due to their astonishing beauty and the calm sensation they provoke.

 Knossos palace in the city of Heraklion - credits: KevTate999/Depositphotos.com

-There is no need to mention that Greece is a country full of historical sites and museums.
-If you want to spend your summer swimming and sunbathing, but you’d also like to learn about the history of ancient civilizations, Greek islands are definitely for you.
-Venetian and Frankish castles can be found in Zakynthos and Corfu in the Ionian Sea and in Paros and Rhodes in the Aegean.
+Everyone and their dog knows that Greece has a rich heritage and is a country full of important archaeological sites and museums.
+If you want to spend your summer swimming and sunbathing, but you’d also like to learn about the history of ancient civilizations, the Greek islands are right up your street!
+Venetian and Frankish castles can be found in Zakynthos and Corfu in the Ionian Sea, and in Paros and Rhodes in the Aegean.
 Most of these places retain the style and architecture of the old towns, so strolling along the cities will be fascinating.
 But the opportunities to admire the remnants of older civilizations don’t end in the cities’ limits.

-Aegean and Ionian isles like Kithyra and Santorini are full of excavations that reveal their vast history.
-Ancient sites blend perfectly with newer temples, buildings and castles to create a dazzling spectacle.
-Crete is a huge island and with even bigger history.
+Additionally, destinations such as Kithyra and Santorini are full of excavations that reveal their vast history.
+Ancient sites blend perfectly with newer temples, buildings, and castles to create a dazzling spectacle.
+Crete is also a huge island with an even bigger history.
 A few kilometers outside the city of Heraklion, you will find Knossos, the oldest European city.
 Palaces, paintings on the walls, and incredible constructions create a landscape like no other.

 Kea Island - credits: Milan Gonda/Shutterstock.com

 The plethora of Greek islands allows business travelers the opportunity to make quick trips and enjoy the beautiful sea, while also working and being close to airports and big cities.
-Places like Poros, Kea, and Andros in the Aegean offer all luxuries that any bigger island would while at the same time they are easy to access and leave if necessary.
-Kefalonia, Corfu, Rhodes and Mytilini are much bigger islands with international airports and a more cosmopolitan vibe for those who prefer working, but also having eventful vacation.
+Places like Aegina, Hydra, Spetses, Poros, and Kea offer all luxuries that any bigger island would while at the same time they are easy to access and withing in close proximity to the Greek capital.
+Kefalonia, Corfu, Rhodes, and Lesvos are much bigger islands with international airports and a more cosmopolitan vibe for those who prefer working, but also combining work with exciting and eventful vacations.

 Navagio in Zakynthos - credits: gorillaimages/Shutterstock.com